harveywilliams56/harveywilliams56.github.io/index.markdown

 Previously I studied Part III Astrophysics at the University of Cambridge.

-After leaving school, before starting my undergraduate degree, I worked for one year as a mathematics teaching assistant supporting GCSE pupils, and then another year in a software company in order to afford attending university.
+After leaving school, before starting my undergraduate degree, I worked for one year as a mathematics teaching assistant supporting GCSE pupils and then another year in a software company.

 My hobbies include film-photography, films and photography.
 I'm also a keen 5k runner.